SalomePlatform/shaper/src/FeaturesPlugin/doc/extrusionFuseFeature.rst

 .. centered::
   Extrusion Fuse: definition by bounding planes

-- **Base objects** contains a list of objects selected in the Object Browser or in the Viewer, which will be extruded.
+- **Base objects** - contains a list of objects selected in the Object Browser or in the Viewer, which will be extruded.
-- **Axis** if selected then it will be direction of extrusion, otherwise objects normals will be used.
+- **Axis** - if selected, it will be the direction of extrusion, otherwise objects normals will be used.
-- **To plane** planar face can be selected to bound extrusion from one side.
+- **To plane** - a planar face can be selected to bound extrusion from one side.
-- **To offset** offset for extrusion or for bounding plane if selected.
+- **To offset** - offset for extrusion or for bounding plane, if selected.
-- **From plane** planar face can be selected to bound extrusion from other side.
+- **From plane** - a planar face can be selected to bound extrusion from the other side.
-- **From offset** offset for extrusion or for bounding plane if selected.
+- **From offset** - offset for extrusion or for bounding plane,  if selected.
-- **Fuse with** contains a list of objects which will but fused with the result of extrusion.
+- **Fuse with** - contains a list of objects which will be fused with the result of extrusion.

 **TUI Command**:  *model.addExtrusionFuse(part, objects, toObject, toOffset, fromObject, fromOffset, objectsToFuse);*